Hotimpulse/Hotimpulse/README.md

-- 👋 Hi, I’m @Hotimpulse
+- 👋 Hi, I’m Lev
-- 👀 I’m interested in frontend development.
+- 👀 I’m a frontend developer.
-- 🌱 I’m currently learning JavaScript and various frameworks.
+- 🌱 Love learning things about JavaScript and various frameworks.
 - 📫 How to reach me:
-Hotimpulse#3387
+@levthechef on Discord

 <!---
 Hotimpulse/Hotimpulse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.